-Council will be addressing issues which occurred due to the flood event this year, by spending \$461,000 on flood recovery activities and at the same time seeking external funding support.
+Council will be addressing issues which occurred due to the flood event this year.
+Council will be addressing the issues by spending \$461,000 on flood recovery activities

 The McGilton Road project will provide street scaping including designated parking opposite the business area along with cross over walkways and a general beautification of \$450,000.